Have you set yourself up for success this year?

 - Risk Management: This considers such issues as being well-insured and/or well-diversified.

-There is a logical reason for the way these are ordered, and this is also the order in which my Wayfinder works through them for my clients.
+There is a logical reason for the way these are ordered, and this is also the order in which we work works through them with our clients.
 You should consider these concepts with the same order of importance, and then narrow your focus to the first area that’s creating a problem for your business.

 What do you need to measure?

 Once you’ve determined what Business Strategy Pillar you need to focus on, you can brainstorm which KPIs will effectively help measure your progress in this area.
-Then, you should continuously monitor your progress on a dashboard such as this one.
+Then, you should continuously monitor your progress on a dashboard.

 One of the key areas to consider when developing KPIs is: what data sources are available to you?
 The more data you can collect on your processes, products and customers the better.
 Then, you will want to store this data for future reference.
 The more data you can collect and store, the better.
 This will allow you flexibility in determining KPIs both now and in the future.
 What you don’t want to happen is to identify which Pillar you need to focus on, identify the perfect KPI and then realize you can’t track or measure it because you don’t have the right software and/or any historical data.